 The practicum associated with this course is intended for students in the third year of the B.Ed.
 Program.
 The practicum in early, middle, and/or senior classrooms provides the experiential link from theory to practice.
 The course runs for the entire university year.
-From September to late November and from January to March, students will visit the classroom 1 full day per week as well as two eight day teaching blocks.
+From September to late November and from January to March, students will visit the classroom 1 full day or 2 half days per week.
 These students have had 10 previous days of student teaching experience in their second year.
 In the Year three practicum students take on the role of teaching assistant and in the winter term begin to design and instruct lessons.
-Working with the Cooperating Teacher, the Student Teacher is expected to plan, develop and implement learning activities for small groups, and periodically for the whole class including teaching one class a day every day during their teaching block to be evaluated by their Faculty Supervisor.
+Working with the Cooperating Teacher, the Student Teacher is expected to plan, develop and implement learning activities for small groups, and periodically for the whole class.